CLS: Home: Immigration Past & Present

 Krish O’Mara Vignarajah

 Tuesday, Aug.
-1, 10:30 a.m., Wednesday, Aug.
-2 | Orchestra Hall
+1, 10:30 a.m. | Orchestra Hall

-Krish is the President and CEO of Lutheran Immigration and Refugee Service.
+O’Mara Vignarajah is the President and CEO of Lutheran Immigration and Refugee Service.
 She previously served in the Obama White House as Policy Director for First Lady Michelle Obama and at the State Department as Senior Advisor under Secretary of State Hillary Clinton and Secretary of State John Kerry.

-Krish is a graduate from Woodlawn High School in Baltimore County and then attended Yale College, where she earned a Master’s degree in Political Science and a B.S. in Molecular, Cellular & Developmental Biology, graduating magna cum laude and Phi Beta Kappa.
+O’Mara Vignarajah is a graduate from Woodlawn High School in Baltimore County and then attended Yale College, where she earned a Master’s degree in Political Science and a B.S. in Molecular, Cellular & Developmental Biology, graduating magna cum laude and Phi Beta Kappa.
 She was a Marshall Scholar at Oxford University, where she received an M.Phil. in International Relations, before returning to Yale Law School, where she served on the Yale Law Journal.

 Before joining the White House, Krish practiced law at Jenner & Block in Washington, DC, clerked for Chief Judge Michael Boudin on the U.S. Court of Appeals for the First Circuit, and taught at Georgetown University as an adjunct.
 She has been recognized as one of The Daily Record’s “Top 100 Women” and serves on the Advisory Committee of the American Bar Association’s Commission on Immigration.

-Krish and her husband, Collin O’Mara are the parents of a young daughter, Alana.
+She and her husband, Collin O’Mara are the parents of a young daughter, Alana.

-Eugenio Mollo Jr.
+Eugenio Mollo, Jr.

 “Immigration Law Overview and Current Topics in Immigration Law and Policy”